-- All NHS contracts (unless exempt) >£1m in total to be notified to the Director General HSSG prior to tendering for the contract; - All eligible LHB and HEIW contracts >£1m in total to be submitted to the Director General HSSG for consent prior to award; - All eligible NHS Trust contracts >£1m in total to be submitted to the Director General HSSG for notification prior to award; and - All eligible NHS contracts >£0.5m in total to be submitted to the Director General HSSG for notification prior to award.
+- All eligible LHB and HEIW contracts >£1m in total to be submitted to . the Director General HSSG for consent prior to award; - All eligible NHS Trust contracts >£1m in total to be submitted to the Director General HSSG for notification prior to award; and - All eligible NHS contracts >£0.5m in total to be submitted to the Director General HSSG for notification prior to award.